ॐ श्री गणाधिपतये नमः

 Temple Jewellery had originated in 9th century, during Chola Dynasty.
 As the names suggests, it was used as embellishments on Gods and Goddesses in Temples.

 The base metal used to make this jewellery is Gold.
 It is crafted in many different designs like, lotus, peacock, gods and goddesses etc. Most of these jewellery are made in Nagercoil, a city in Tamil Nadu.

-One thing that makes the Temple Jewellery different from others is the Religious Sentiments is carries with it.
-They are worn in different occasions such as marriages and child birth.
+One thing that makes the Temple Jewellery different from others is the religious sentiments it carries with it.
+They are worn in different occasions such as marriages and childbirth.
 However, this jewellery is used maximum by Indian Classical Dancers and hence is also known as Dance Jewellery.

 Any type of Temple Jewellery whether earrings or necklaces etc gives a regal and a graceful look to the women wearing it.
 These days they are made available in many different forms depending on the requirements of the users.